Shopify/polaris/src/components/IndexTable/README.md

 ### Index table with row links

-A index table with rows that will link to a resource.
+A index table with a column that will link to a resource.

 ```jsx
 function LinkingIndexTableExample() {